Frequently Asked Questions

 When can I join?

 The sooner you join, the easier it will be.
 The Corps begins the year with our Open House which is usually in November.
 Regular "Winter Camps" begin shortly after that.
 The sooner you come on board the more time you'll have to learn the music and the drill.
-The first Camp in April is when we "close" the Corps to new members for the remainder of the season.
+We typically "close" the Corps to new members for the remainder of the season by mid-Spring.
 However, only very proficient musicians and marchers will be allowed to join at that late date.
 New members are highly encouraged to begin the season at the Open House or as soon as possible after that time.
 Drum Corps is a VERY complex sport and it takes the average person months to adjust to the rigorous demands.

 Can I participate even if I have not performed for many years?